obonaventure/mmtp-book/_sources/quic.rst.txt

    }

 The ``STREAM`` frame carries data, but it can also terminate the corresponding stream.
-The lowest order bit of the Type field acts as a ``FIN``` bit.
+The lowest order bit of the Type field acts as a ``FIN`` bit.
 When set to zero, it indicates that subsequent data will be sent over this stream.
 When set to one, it indicates that the ``STREAM`` frame contains the last bytes sent over that stream.
 The stream is closed once the last byte of the stream has been delivered to the user application.
 Once a QUIC stream has been closed, it cannot be reused again over this connection.

 Using this information, the receiver can easily reassemble the data received over the different streams.
-As an illustration, let us consider an application that a server has created two streams (stream ``1`` and ``5``).
-The server sends ``ABCD..`` over stream ``1`` and ``123`` over stream ``5`` and closes it after the third digit.
+As an illustration, let us consider a server that has created two streams (stream ``1`` and ``5``).
+The server sends ``ABCD..`` over stream ``1`` and ``123`` over stream ``5`` and closes it after having sent the third digit.
 The data from these streams could be encoded as shown in :numref:`fig-quic-streams-example`.

 .. code-block:: console